whirvis/clusteral/README.md

 ## 🧮 Building the Project

-Building this project is simple, and can be done  following the instructions below:
+Building this project is simple.
+Just follow these steps:

 1. Install [Git](https://git-scm.com/) if not done so already.
 2. Install the JDK.
 Builds of the OpenJDK can be found [here](https://adoptium.net/).
-3. Open a terminal of your choice and run the following commands:
+3. Open a terminal of your choice and run the commands below.

 ```bash
 git clone https://github.com/whirvis/clusteral